uwescience/python-seminar-2015/bootcamp.md

   - effective approaches to structuring your computational projects for efficiency and reproducibility.

+- **What to Expect**:

   The bootcamp will be very hands-on, and students should come with their laptops ready to work together on examples and breakout activities.